jbakse/compform_site/content/turtles/index.md

 ### Turtle + Images

+The turtle class can also draw images aligned with the current position of the turtle.

 {% js-lab "sketches/turtle_image.js" %}

 ### Turtle Push + Pop

+You can use `push()` and `pop()` together to take a break from drawing one shape, draw something else, and then return to original shape.

 {% js-lab "sketches/turtle_push.js" %}

 ### Turtle Recursive Tree

+A common application of turtle graphics is drawing organic branching shapes, like trees.

 {% js-lab "sketches/turtle_tree_2.js" %}

 ## Drawing Machines in Code

 Turtles make it possible to change how you think about drawing and give you a new set of tools for expressing an image in code.
-They don't change _what you can do_ though: [under the hood](turtle/turtle.html) the turtle class uses the standard p5.js drawing API and a little trigonometry.
+They don't change _what you can do_: [under the hood](turtle/turtle.html) the turtle class uses the standard p5.js drawing API and a little trigonometry.
 Instead, using a turtle changes _how you do it_.
 Changing your approach and mental model has a significant effect on the solutions you create.
-You could make the same exact drawing with or without turtles, but in practice using turtles tends to lead to certain motifs and styles.
+You could make the same exact drawings with or without turtles, but in practice using turtles tends to lead to certain motifs and styles.

 Turtles are just one example of a drawing machine.
 Inventing your own drawing machine is a rewarding exercise.
 It leads to new ways of approaching problems, a deeper understanding of programming, and new aesthetics to explore.